 So, let’s get started and learn how to strengthen your knees and reduce knee pain together.

-Understanding the Anatomy of a Knee and its Function
+The Anatomy of a Knee and its Function

 A knee joint is a complex structure that is composed of bones, ligaments, tendons, and cartilage.
 The joint provides flexibility and extension while maintaining support and stability.